-Pembrokeshire County Council Leader, Councillor David Simpson, has provided a coronavirus update for Wednesday, 20th May, as follows:
+Pembrokeshire County Council Leader, Councillor David Simpson, has provided a further coronavirus update for Wednesday, 1st July, as follows:

 As lockdown restrictions are expected to ease, businesses and building owners are reminded to check the maintenance of their premises as they re-open.

 Mourners attending funerals at Parc Gwyn Crematorium, Narberth, are reminded that there is still a restriction on the numbers able to attend.

 Cabinet are to be asked on Monday (6th July) to approve the invitation and evaluation of tenders for the Western Quayside development in Haverfordwest.

 Pembrokeshire County Council Cabinet Members are being recommended to award a series of county projects more than £220,000 between them next week.